What is Racism? What Can We Do to Address it?

 - We must support policies and programs that promote the acceptance of people for who they are, and what matters most to them such as their cultural heritage, and religion.

 - Holding ourselves accountable for the ways that society has been structured to advantage White people, and for the racist actions at both individual and institutional levels, will enable social change towards living together without racism.

 - Building a Foundation for Change: Canada’s Anti-racism Strategy: 2019-2022

 - Race Relations in Canada 2019 Survey

-- You can consult with a registered psychologist to find out if psychological interventions might be of help to you.
+- You can consult with a registered psychologist who is trained in anti-racism and cultural diversity to find out if psychological interventions might be of help to you.
+Individuals impacted by racism may benefit from working with a psychologist who identifies as Black, Indigenous or as a Person of Colour.
 Provincial, territorial, and some municipal associations of psychology often maintain referral services.
 For the names and coordinates of provincial and territorial associations of psychology, please visit: https://cpa.ca/public/whatisapsychologist/PTassociations.

 This fact sheet has been prepared for the Canadian Psychological Association by Gira Bhatt (Kwantlen Polytechnic University), Saba Safdar (University of Guelph), John Berry (Queen’s University), Maya Yampolsky (Université Laval), and Randal Tonks (Camosun College).

 Date: August 10, 2020